rolinmb/quantum-flux/README.md

 src/neutrino.py
 	- Evolution of a fermionic neutrino field / wavefunction / probability density in 3 dimensions; written with the help of ChatGPT

+src/collision.py
+	- Evolution of two Gaussian Wave Packet probability distributions colliding in 2 dimensions; written with the help of ChatGPT